2 The Role of Faculty and Staff

 - Violations of academic freedom or of proper procedures associated with appointment, tenure, promotion, or termination decisions, all of which are subjects of other System Policies and Regulations, Tarleton Rules and Procedures, or outlined elsewhere within this handbook;

 - Sexual harassment or discrimination based on race, sex, national origin, religion, age, disability, or veteran status.
-Faculty should consult Tarleton Rules and Procedures or contact the Department of Human Resources for further guidance on proper procedures.
+Faculty should consult Tarleton Rules and Procedures or contact the Department of Employee Services for further guidance on proper procedures.

 - Dissatisfaction with existing System Policies, System Regulations, or University rules or procedures;